The Hallucinogenic Toreador

 The Hallucinogenic Toreador (Spanish: El Torero Alucinógeno) is a 1969–1970 multi-leveled oil painting by Salvador Dalí which employs the canons of his particular interpretation of surrealist thought.
-It is currently being exhibited at the Salvador Dalí Museum in St. Petersburg, Florida.
+It is held at the Salvador Dalí Museum in St. Petersburg, Florida.

 In The Hallucinogenic Toreador Dalí transmits his wife's dislike for bullfighting by combining symbolism, optical illusions, and estranging yet familiar motifs.
-Dali used his paranoiac-critical method to create his own visual language within the painting, and combined versatile images as an instructive example of his artistic ability and vision.
+Dalí used his paranoiac-critical method to create his own visual language within the painting, and combined versatile images as an instructive example of his artistic ability and vision.

 Description

 The entire scene is contained within a bullfighting ring, submerged under a barrage of red and yellow tones, alluding tentatively to the colors of the Spanish flag.
-In the upper left section we observe a representational portrait of Dali's wife, Gala, to whom the artist has dedicated this piece.
+In the upper left section we observe a representational portrait of Dalí's wife, Gala, to whom the artist has dedicated this piece.
 Her serious, rigid expression could be interpreted as a pictorial representation of her deep-seated dislike for bullfighting.
 In the bottom left section there is a pattern of multicolored circles.
 This rectangular-shaped burst of colors immediately grasps the viewer's attention and steers it down towards the visibly emerging shape of a dying bull's head (probably Islero), dripping blood and saliva from its mouth.

 This pool of blood transforms itself into a sheltered bay where a human figure on a yellow raft comes into sight.
 The lower section of the bay takes on the shape of a Dalmatian.
 The slain bull slowly rises to become the landscapes of Cap de Creus, around Dalí's living place.
 It was said that concern for an increase in tourism led Dalí to embrace its features in the painting.
 The mountain is mimicked on the right; however, this time, the mountain bears greater resemblance to the precipitous mountains around the town of Roses, near Dalí's studio.